Japan votes in test for new PM Kishida, political stability | Politics

 The vote is a test for Kishida, who called the election soon after taking the top post early this month, and for his Liberal Democratic Party (LDP), which has been battered by its perceived mishandling of the coronavirus pandemic.
 Already, Kishida has struggled to advance policies to help poorer people, while securing a big boost in military spending and taking a harder line on China.

 "Revolving-door prime ministers is a weakness that many outside of Japan fear," Sheila A. Smith, a senior fellow at the Council on Foreign Relations, wrote in a blog post.
 "Prime Minister Kishida will need a unified party and a strong electoral showing on Oct.
 31 if he is to successfully tackle Japan's difficult national agenda."
 Turnout will be crucial since higher turnout tends to favor the opposition.
-As of 10 a.m., three hours after polls opened, turnout stood at 6.32%, down 0.83 points from the previous lower house poll - but 16.6 million voted in advance, the Internal Affairs Ministry said.
+As of 2 p.m., turnout stood at 21.49%, down 0.34 points from the previous lower house poll - but 16.6 million voted in advance, the Internal Affairs Ministry said.

 A big loss of LDP seats could lead to party infighting, returning Japan to an era of short-lived administrations that diminished its global stature, until Shinzo Abe helmed the country for a record eight years to September 2020.
 The dovish Komeito could also gain more clout within the coalition.
 Uncertainty is high, with the Nikkei newspaper estimating 40% of single-seat districts have close races and recent polls showing some 40% of voters undecided.